 How to apply

-- Hackney Teaching Schools Alliance (Kingsmead Primary School)
+- Hackney Teaching Schools Alliance (Kingsmead Primary School, Hackney)

-- New Wave Teaching School Alliance (Grazebrook Primary School)
+- New Wave Teaching School Alliance (Grazebrook Primary School, Hackney)

-- 5 Wells Development Centre (Redwell Primary School in Wellingborough, Northants)
+- 5 Wells Development Centre (Redwell Primary School, Wellingborough, Northants)

-All applications must be completed on UCAS by searching for the school.
+All applications must be completed on the Department for Education’s 'Apply for teacher training' service by searching for the school.
 For example, if you would like to work with Angel Islington Training Schools Alliance, you would search for that school rather than London Metropolitan University.